Early Childhood Education

 “When children are young, they are learning sponges.
 Every new experience, every word they learn, every behavior they adopt, is an investment in a more fruitful future.
 You can never have a greater impression on a person than when they are in their early childhood years.”1

 The need for early childhood educators is growing quickly.
 Preschool teaching jobs are expected to increase 17% faster than national average through 2022.
-With Delta‐Montrose Technical College students will prepare to meet this demand by earning one or more of the Early Childhood Education certificates we offer.
+With Technical College of the Rockies students will prepare to meet this demand by earning one or more of the Early Childhood Education certificates we offer.
 We are the only technical college in the state that has these college certifications and our affordability and dedication to our students is second to none.

 Our students experience integrated classroom time as well as practical applications by working in a real‐world early childhood education setting.
 They have the support of our instructors who all have high‐level degrees in their field and years of experience working with children.
 Learners will study curriculum development for preschoolers and other young children; guidance procedures; and how to promote language, literacy, and social skills development.